fenrir-github/acme-haproxy/README.md

 6-Apply haproxy configuration changes: `docker exec haproxy /docker-restart`

-7-By default, certificate are in staging mode to avoid quota outaged, remove or rename the file `/path/to/certificates/STAGING.readme` in order to issue well know certificates

-nb: the haproxy configuration should be tuned
+nb: the haproxy configuration should be tuned and the TCP80 port must be accessible from LetsEncrypt servers